ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 {: #fig-receipt-protected-header-edn title="CBOR Extended Diagnostic Notation example of a Receipt's Protected Header"}

 {{fig-receipt-inclusion-proof-edn}} illustrates the decoded inclusion proof from {{fig-receipt-edn}}.
-This inclusion proof indicates that the size of the transparency log was `8` at the time the Receipt was issued.
+This inclusion proof indicates that the size of the Append-only Log was `8` at the time the Receipt was issued.
 The structure of this inclusion proof is specific to the verifiable data structure used (RFC9162_SHA256).

 ~~~ cbor-diag